Dejan Zukić

-Dejan Zukić (Дејан Зукић; born 7 May 2001) is a Serbian footballer playing for Vojvodina.
-He usually operates as an attacking midfielder.
+Dejan Zukić (Дејан Зукић; born 7 May 2001) is a Serbian footballer who plays as an attacking midfielder for Wolfsberger AC and the Serbia national team.

 Club career

 Vojvodina

 Originating from Bački Jarak, Zukić came through the Vojvodina youth academy.
 On the tournament "Max sport cup" in 2014, Zukić promoted himself as the best scorer in his generation.

 Zukić joined the first team in summer 2017 at the age of 16, as the youngest member of the senior squad, signing a scholarship contract until summer 2019 previously.
-He was also elected among 13 players born 2001, which are licensed for the 2017–18 Serbian SuperLiga season.
+He was among the 13 players born in 2001, which were registered for the 2017–18 Serbian SuperLiga season.
 He noted his first time in protocol for senior match, staying on the bench as an unused substitution in the 3rd fixture game against OFK Bačka.

-On 19 March 2019 Zukić signed his first professional contract, a three-year-deal with Vojvodina.
+On 19 March 2019 Zukić signed his first professional contract, a three-year deal with Vojvodina.

 Only 11 days later, Zukić made his first team debut, replacing Damjan Gojkov in 88th minute, and drawing a penalty kick only a minute later, in 3:1 away win against Dinamo Vranje.

+On 7 August 2023, Zukić extended his contract with Vojvodina until June 2026.